antofy/blockchain-crypto-guides/guides/token_guides/en/bitcoin.md

 ![](../images/btc-addresses-l.png)

-In that regard, the [Unstoppable wallet](https://unstoppable.money) is able to both create and restore wallets operating in any of the three available address formats.
+In that regard, the Metaegg DeFi is able to both create and restore wallets operating in any of the three available address formats.

 ## 12. Bitcoin Privacy